liangzheng816/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 3. Select **Save**.

 >[!Note]
 >You can assign multiple agents to a single group.
-However, you cannot assign the same agent to more than one group at this time.
+However, you can't assign the same agent to more than one group at this time.

 ## Assign a task to an agent group